How to Answer Audience Questions and Master the Q&A

 Using a story or metaphor can be useful in such cases to help translate your point of view.

 When you’ve prepared beforehand, know how to stay calm, and have frame-works ready to go, there’s no reason to fear the Q&A section.
+In fact, it can be an enjoyable and rewarding experience to communicate live with your audience.

 Using the methods below can help you to feel calm and collected during any presentation, speech or interview.
 But whichever question technique you decide to use, always remember the golden rule: actually answer the question.

 It seems obvious, but you’ll gain no points by meandering around the issue or trying too hard to be clever.
-Remember that it’s good practise to speak clearly and be concise.

 However, If you do need to explain in detail, check back with your audience to ensure they feel they’ve been heard and answered.